-- Heatley Avenue overpass will remain accessible to pedestrians and cyclists with a valid Port Pass (entering and exiting port lands) until February 2022 at the latest and could be closed at any time.
+- Heatley Avenue overpass is currently accessible to pedestrians and cyclists with a valid Port Pass (entering and exiting port lands) until February 2022 at the latest and could be closed at any time.
 Access will then be through the Clark Drive overpass

 To exit the port:

 - All vehicle traffic west of Rogers Street – port authority maintenance, CXP, DP World (including container, commercial, semi-trailer, and dump trucks) must use the new Centennial Road overpass

 - All vehicle traffic east of Rogers Street – Rogers Sugar/Lantic, Alliance Grain Terminal (AGT) and Vanterm (including container, commercial, semi-trailer, and dump trucks) must use the Low Road, south lane underneath the new Centennial Road overpass exiting at either Clark Drive or Commissioner Street

 Stewart Street/Clark Drive intersection – Roundabout now active